msfrt/EV-SR24/README.md

 This repo will host literally everything that makes sense (except for stuff that can't be implemented as per the rule book - _ehem, BMS_).
 What were originally standalone PCBs on the ICE car are now lumped into the VCU package.

+##### Arduino IDE
+Our code is compiled in the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+If you're on Windows, look for the non-windows-app version.

+Because we are not savages, and we use Atom as our preferred text editor, we need to tell Arduino that the code is being updated elsewhere.
+That way, we don't have to close and reopen a program file every time we want to flash some new updates to a microcontroller.
+To do this, navigate to your settings page in Arduino, and check the box `Use external editor`.

+##### Teensyduino
+The [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) Arduino add-on adds the Teensy microcontroller boards to Arduino, as well as a program the enables communication and programming via a USB bootloader.

+##### VSCode
+[VSCode](https://code.visualstudio.com/) is a popular text editor that you will probably spend most of your time in.
+It's customizable, so you can change themes, plugins, and configurations to suit your needs exactly.
+Dave uses the [OneDark](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) theme because he likes fruity colors, but you can use whatever you want.

 ## Development

 ##### Adding to Path